MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

 with :abbr:`CLIs <Command Line Interfaces>`, they are going to look very unpleasant to use compared to a :abbr:`GUI <Graphical User Interface>`.
 But their power will be found in the flexibility they offer, especially for automatizing tasks.
-It's like you were ordering the program to perform an action by describing it in a sentence.
+:text-green:`It's like you were ordering the program to perform an action by describing it in a sentence.`

 This is will be useful in our case, because this means that by passing the "right sentence" to makeTx, he could generate a tx from the file that has been